Jazz Byrd

-Franz A. "Jazz" Byrd (c.
-1904 – December 9, 1994) was an American college football player and coach and Internal Revenue Service (IRS) employee.
-He served as the head football coach at Florida A&M University from 1926 to 1929, compiling a record of 3–13–2.
+Franz Alfred "Jazz" Byrd (June 28, 1905 – December 9, 1994) was an American college football player and coach and Internal Revenue Service (IRS) employee.
+He served as the head football coach at Florida A&M University from 1926 to 1928.
+Byrd was also the athletic director at Florida A&M.

-College playing career
+Early life and college career

+Bryd was born on June 28, 1905, in Rochester, New York, to William A. and Alice Asmond (Cloud) Bryd.
+He attended Lincoln High School in Jersey City, New Jersey.

 Byrd played college football at Lincoln University in Chester County, Pennsylvania, helping the Lions to an 8–0–1 record in 1924 in which they outscored their opponents 306–3.

-Byrd was revered by the sportswriters of the Black press of his era and beyond as the greatest open-field runner at Black colleges.
-His performances in the annual Thanksgiving Day games against Howard University in 1922, 1923, and 1924 were widely covered and celebrated in the African-American press.
-Byrd was frequently referred to as the equal of Red Grange, the famed University of Illinois running back of the same era.
+He was revered by the sportswriters of the Black press of his era and beyond as the greatest open-field runner at Black colleges.
+His performances in the annual Thanksgiving Day games against the Howard Bison in 1922, 1923, and 1924 were widely covered and celebrated in the African-American press.
+Byrd was frequently referred to as the equal of Red Grange, the famed Illinois Fighting Illini halfback of the same era.

+Byrd graduated from Lincoln University with a Bachelor of Arts degree in 1925, and earned a Master of Arts degree from Columbia University in 1926.

 College coaching career

-He served as the head football coach at Florida A&M University from 1926 to 1929.
+Byrd served as the head football coach at Florida A&M University from 1926 to 1928.